j84guo/cli-chat/README.md

 ### Phases
 1. Local Config
 Prompt user to signup if no local config found, else prompt to set config, read name from stdin and save to file.
+(Name collisions?)

 2. Groups
 3. Network Protocol to Indicate Message Sender